xiw588/Xinan_Man/EDA.md

 Ethnicity: The majority of people in our dataset is 'Non-Hispanic/Latino'.
 There is no Hispanic/Latino individuals in our training set.
 We do not have sufficient power to observe the pattern of baseline diagnosis across different ethnicity groups.
 Age: Based on the boxplot, Age seems to have different distribution in different baseline diagnosis groups.
 Therefore, we select age as our potential predictor.
 Education: There is no apparent relationship between Education and baseline diagnosis.

+###Variable Selection
+We select Age, Gender and Marital Status as potential predictors.
 ```